DerekHJH/derekhjh.github.io/_pages/about.md

   - /about.html
 ---

 Hooray~ you caught me!
-I am Junhao Hu, a second-year Ph.D. student at [School of Computer Science, Peking University](https://cs.pku.edu.cn/), advised by Prof. [Tao Xie](https://taoxiease.github.io/).
+I am Junhao Hu, a third-year Ph.D. student at [School of Computer Science, Peking University](https://cs.pku.edu.cn/), advised by Prof. [Tao Xie](https://taoxiease.github.io/).
 And I am lucky to work with and advised by Prof. [Chenxi Wang](https://wangchenxi7.github.io/home/) and [Yizhou Shan](http://lastweek.io/).

 My main research interests span across machine learning systems, distributed systems, disaggregated memory/storage systems, and their intersections.
 Recently, I am designing new systems and algorithms to improve the performance, efficiency, and reliability of Large Language Model (LLM) workloads on disaggregated memory/storage systems.